-The Board makes every effort to minimise its carbon footprint, aided by the move to new premises in 2019.
+The Board makes every effort to minimise its carbon footprint.
 Staff of THFCS are encouraged to cycle for all or part of their commute to the office and effective recycling policies have been implemented to minimise office waste.

 In delivering cost-effective funding to housing associations the Company aims to boost the number and quality of affordable housing for the benefit of tenants and communities throughout the UK.